Non-negative matrix factorization algorithms generally improve topic model fits: Concluding remarks

-We focussed on ML estimation, but the ideas and algorithms presented here also apply to MAP estimation with Dirichlet priors on ${\bf F}^{\star}$.
-Extending these ideas to improve variational EM (VEM) for topic models ({\em i.e.}, LDA) may also be of interest.
-As our examples demonstrate, simply initializing VEM from the solution found by our approach may already improve fits.
-However, given the success of the CD approach, it may also be fruitful to develop CD-based alternatives to VEM for Poisson NMF \citep{gopalan-2015} That said, in many applications topic models are mainly used for dimension reduction---the goal being to learn compact representations of complex patterns---and in these applications, ML or MAP estimation may suffice.

-Finally, some topic modeling applications involve massive data sets that require an ``online'' approach \citep{hoffman-2010, sato-2001}.
-Developing online versions of our algorithms is straightforward in principle, although online learning brings additional practical challenges, such as the choice of learning rates.
+For many statistical applications, point estimation such as maximum-likelihood estimation will suffice when the main aim is to learn a low-rank representation of the count data.
+(See also \citealt{taddy-2012}.)
+Further, focussing on point estimation simplifies numerical computation, allowing for simpler and more efficient algorithms that can be quickly applied to large data sets.
+We focussed on maximum-likelihood estimation, but the ideas and algorithms presented here also apply to MAP estimation with Dirichlet priors on ${\bf F}$.
+Extending these ideas to improve variational inference algorithms for topic models (e.g., LDA) may also be of interest.
+Given the success of the CD approach, it may be fruitful to develop CD-based variational inference algorithms for LDA and Poisson NMF \citep{gopalan-2015}.
+That said, in many applications topic models are mainly used for dimension reduction---the goal being to learn compact representations of complex patterns---and in these applications maximum-likelihood or MAP estimation may suffice.
+Some topic modeling applications involve massive data sets that require an ``online'' approach \citep{hoffman-2010, sato-2001, hoffman2013stochastic, broderick2013streaming}.
+Developing online versions of our algorithms is straightforward in principle, although online learning brings additional practical challenges, such as the choice of learning rate.